 When selecting an implant size, patients wear a garment that accommodates a series of interchangeable sizers to help them make a decision.
-Coupled with the visual simulations produced by the Vectra® 3D imaging technology, these sizers can give you an idea of how various sizes may look after augmentation.
+These sizers can give you an idea of how various sizes may look after augmentation.
 Our plastic surgeon can help you decide which size and type might both meet your aesthetic goals as well as look natural and proportionate with your unique figure.
 Implants can also be smooth or textured, shaped or round.
 Dr. Cohen will explain during the consultation the advantages and disadvantages of each implant type and help you come to an informed decision.
 In addition, a physical examination will also be used to determine whether your body can safely accommodate your desired implant size and type.

 Over or Under the Pectoral Muscle?

 Implant placement can also significantly impact the final results of your breast augmentation.
 Your implant choice, the thickness of the breast skin, and the shape and volume of pre-existing breast tissue will factor into Dr. Cohen’s recommendation for your implant location.